-At the same time that is happening the air that is in the other end of the air cylinder must exhaust out the other line, and through the flow control in that now exhaust air line.
-The check valve ensures that the out flowing air can’t bypass the throttled air path, and as a result, the cylinder speed can be adjusted to slow the cylinder to suit the application without negatively affecting how quickly the piston reacts or the available force of the air cylinder.
+At the same time that is happening the air that is in the other end of the air, the cylinder must exhaust out the other line, and through the flow control in that now exhaust airline.
+The check valve ensures that the outflowing air can’t bypass the throttled air path, and as a result, the cylinder speed can be adjusted to slow the cylinder to suit the application without negatively affecting how quickly the piston reacts or the available force of the air cylinder.

-At the same time, and assuming that you wish to control the cylinder speed in both directions, the out flowing air travels through the other cylinder flow control.
-The exhausting compressed air tries to flow to the patch of least resistance, tries to bypass the throttle in the flow contro, cannot as the ball is seated on the check by that moving air, and the cylinder piston speed is controlled in the reverse direction as well.
+At the same time, and assuming that you wish to control the cylinder speed in both directions, the outflowing air travels through the other cylinder flow control.
+The exhausting compressed air tries to flow to the patch of least resistance, tries to bypass the throttle in the flow control, cannot as the ball is seated on the check by that moving air, and the cylinder piston speed is controlled in the reverse direction as well.

 The best cylinder performance will be achieved if the speed of the compressed air exiting the cylinder port is restricted, but not the compressed air flowing into the cylinder.
 That is achieved by using flow controls, not needle valves.